GoogleCloudPlatform/community/tutorials/kubernetes-auth-openid-rbac.md

 It proves that `id-token` and api server arguments work and email is extracted from a request.

 ## Step 4: Grant permissions
-For now, we grant Admin rights to the user name@example.com.
-We created an authorization specification:
+For now, grant admin rights to the user name@example.com with an authorization specification:

 ```
 kind: ClusterRole